oasisprotocol/cli/docs/rofl.md

 - `--verify` also verifies the locally built enclave identity against the identity that is currently defined in the manifest and also against the identity that is currently set in the on-chain policy.

+- `--no-update-manifest` do not update the enclave identity stored in the app manifest.

 :::info